 We will be launching and sharing the work that Briter Bridges, with GDI Hub, has undertaken to map disability innovation (assistive tech and inclusive tech) across emerging markets, sharing insights on the assistive and inclusive tech ecosystems and how these intersect with other tech sectors.
 We will also share highlights from our work building the case for the Disability Lens Investing opportunity and new resources and tools for philanthropic funders and investors.

 There are 1.2 billion disabled people on the planet and 90% do not have access to the assistive technology (AT) they need.
 That’s 900 million people globally with an unmet need, unable to reach their full potential.
-This staggering figure is due to DOUBLE by 2050 to over 2 billion people as the worlds population ages.
+This staggering figure is due to double by 2050 to over 2 billion people as the worlds population ages.

-GDI Hub believes that in order to address this untapped market potential, key barriers such as access to, and affordability of assistive products needs to be addressed - this is particularly true in the global south where 80% of disabled people are located.
+In order to address this untapped market potential, key barriers such as access to, and affordability of assistive products needs to be addressed - this is particularly true in the global south where 80% of disabled people are located.
 These barriers often stem from the sector's inability to support the scaling of homegrown innovations, stopping AT reaching local populations at an affordable cost.
 The lack of AT products reaching in-need populations can often lead to further exclusion, compounding stigma and reducing demand.

 The ATIF partnership of AT experts, academics and venture builders alongside catalytic grant capital, has successfully supported 5 initial pioneering AT ventures in Africa.
 The impact funds current success has without doubt, demonstrated the value of investment in meeting the needs of low and middle income markets.